In this article

 The American, Sacramento, and Klamath rivers run Chinook salmon and steelhead.
 The Eastern Sierra (Mammoth Lakes, Bridgeport, Crowley Lake) is the top trout destination.
 Coastal halibut, rockfish, and yellowtail draw saltwater anglers from San Diego to Eureka.

-Find waters near you with GilledIt's California directory at /us/fishing-pond-directory/california.
+Find waters near you with GilledIt's California directory.

 Frequently Asked Questions